basho/basho_docs/source/languages/en/riak/dev/data-modeling/index.md

 ## Serving Advertisements

-#### Simple Case

-A common use case for Riak is using it as a data store for serving ad content to many different web and mobile users with low latency.
-In Riak, advertising content---e.g. images or text---can be stored with unique keys or with Riak-generated keys.
-Users will often make keys based on a campaign ID for easy retrieval.
+Riak is very often a good choice for serving advertising content to many different web and mobile users simultaneously with low latency.
+Content of this sort, e.g. images or text, can be stored in Riak either using unique keys generated either by the application or by Riak.
+Keys can be created, for example, based on a campaign or company ID for easy retrieval.

 #### Complex Case